niklasf/python-chess/docs/uci.rst

     .. py:attribute:: mate

         Mate in x or ``None``.
-Negative if the engine thinks it is going to be mated.
+Negative number if the engine thinks it is going to be mated.

     .. py:attribute:: lowerbound